-Cold weather brings the risk of:

-- Paint freezing during transport and storage - Site problems caused when joinery is installed before the paint has fully cured - High levels of ambient moisture, which cause joinery to swell and joints to open.
+Cold weather brings the risk of paint freezing during transport and storage; site problems, caused when joinery is installed before the paint has fully cured; and high levels of ambient moisture, which cause joinery to swell and joints to open.

+It is not surprising almost 80% of problems related to factory finished joinery result from items manufactured and supplied during winter months, from November to April.
 However, a few simple actions can help miminise cold weather disruption and avoid expensive rework.